jlb10333/longinus/MASTER_PLAN.md

     - Min
     - Max
     - Lasers
+    - Saving/loading of activation levels
   - Water Physics (maybe)
+### Squash bugs
+- Culling is over-eager for cuboids in the direct corners of the screen
+- Seeker enemies will slam into the wall bc the speed cap uses absolute value
 ### Level design
 - Research/figure out a sustainable loop for level design
 ### Playtesting